10.6 Recognition and validation of skills acquired through youth work

 Alternatively to that, there have been some other initiatives offering the possibility to reflect the voluntary experiences and the obtained competences.
 For example, Tankla volunteer pass (Tankla vabatahtliku pass) on regional level in Estonia and YouthPass enabling to issue a certificate of participation in youth work activities of the European youth programmes.

 In recent years, more emphasis is targeted at better integration of non-formal and formal education.
 For example, a national portal NOPIK for dissemination of good practices has been set up.
-Better integration of different learning paths is also one of the priorities in the draft of the Education Sector Development Plan 2021-2035 (adoption in progress).
+Better integration of different learning paths is also one of the priorities in the Education Sector Development Plan 2021-2035.
 Depending on a school and teachers, also co-operation practices developed at local level, there are practices where competences gained in youth work are recognized in formal education.
 For example, if a young person participates regularly in some kind of sports hobby activity, s/he will be able to have this accepted as alternative to physical education lessons in school.
 NOPIK also features some initiatives that have been developed in close co-operation between general education institution and youth work organisation in order to enrich the subjects in formal curricula with more diverse and flexible ways of learning in youth work, f.ex realising self-initiated projects in local hobby school as part of the curricula.

 At the national level, there is the recognition system of prior learning and working experience (VÕTA), which helps in validating the prior experiences for formal education, no matter how well you studied.
 VÕTA can also be used in the applying process of a professional qualifications certificate (also for youth worker certificates).
 This is something young people aged 18-26 years old can use as it is targeted mainly at adult education.
 See Chapters 3.5.and 6.4.